 In the mid 1800's, Edward Cooper, built Avenue House.
 In 1874, Avenue House was then bought by Henry Inky Charles Stephens, Inky because his father was the inventor of the famous blue-black ink.
 In 1918, Inky sadly passed away leaving his entire estate to the people of Finchley.

 In 1989 the east wing of the house was gutted by fire, but it has been restored to its former condition.
 The house is now a meetings and events venue, while the gardens and arboretum are open to the public free of charge.
-The House and Gardens are now managed by an independent charitable body, the Avenue House Estate Trust, which took over responsibility from London Borough of Barnet in 2002.
+The house and gardens are now managed by an independent charitable body, the Avenue House Estate Trust, which took over responsibility from London Borough of Barnet in 2002.

 The stables are a courtyard complex of buildings in a Gothic Revival Style by Rodgers Field, comprising a stable range with tower on the north, a coach house on the east side and a two storey coachman's house (the Lodge) opposite the tower.
 The design of the dovecote attached to the stables has strong similarities to the tower of Christ's College Hendon Lane, built by E.Roberts 20 years earlier, and may have been consciously modelled on it.
 The buildings were constructed in yellow brick with stone dressings and slate roofs to the rear of the Coach House, where a reinforced concrete retaining wall matches the Bothy wall construction.